Neal S. Blaisdell Center: Arena

 The Neal S. Blaisdell Arena is a circular performance facility used for concerts and major sporting events.
 The arena can accommodate 7,700 seats for sports events, and up to 8,800 seats for stage events with seats set up on the arena floor.

 On December 3, 1966, The Monkees gave their first live concert here.
 They played a 40-minute set.
 Loggins and Messina performed their final two concerts here on September 24 and 25, 1976.

 Elvis Presley's Aloha from Hawaii via Satellite concert was held here on January 14, 1973.
 In recognition of the concert, a bronze statue of Presley was installed in 2007 outside the front of the arena.
 The statue was sponsored by the cable channel TV Land.

 Other events at the arena include WWE live events, Disney on Ice, American Idol Live!, Sesame Street Live, college basketball and volleyball, and international gymnastics, as well as a fundraising concert for victims of Hurricane Iniki, with Crosby, Stills & Nash, Jackson Browne & Bonnie Raitt, and a 1965 Billy Graham crusade.

-Other music artists that have performed at the arena include Destiny's Child, The Beach Boys, Kiss, Led Zeppelin, Iron Maiden, The Rolling Stones, Mariah Carey, The Jackson 5, Metallica, Aerosmith, Van Halen, Bon Jovi, Elton John, Santana, Toto, Journey, Halsey, Run-DMC, Coolio, Bruno Mars, No Doubt, America, Bread, Culture Club, Avenged Sevenfold, Janet Jackson, and Carrie Underwood.
+Other music artists that have performed at the arena include Destiny's Child, The Beach Boys, Kiss, Led Zeppelin, Iron Maiden, The Rolling Stones, Mariah Carey, The Jackson 5, Metallica, Aerosmith, Van Halen, Bon Jovi, Elton John, Santana, Toto, Journey, Halsey, Run-DMC, Coolio, Bruno Mars, No Doubt, America, Bread, Culture Club, Avenged Sevenfold, Janet Jackson, Carrie Underwood and Bini.

 During a circus performance in 1994, Tyke, an African Elephant, killed her trainer and charged out of the arena in a rage.
 The animal rampaged outside the arena for 30 minutes before police fired 87 rounds at the elephant, who eventually collapsed and died as a result of the shooting.

 The Philippine TV show ASAP performed at the arena on June 30, 2018, through an international concert titled ASAP Live in Honolulu.

 Many graduation and commencement ceremonies are held by schools in the arena and concert hall in late May and June.